 On September 23, 2013, the first instance court dismissed the CSN lawsuit, and on February 8, 2017, the court of appeals maintained the understanding of the first instance court.
 On March 6, 2017, CSN filed a motion for clarification against the decision of the court of appeals, which was rejected on July 19, 2017.
-CSN may still appeal to the Superior Court of Justice or the Federal Supreme Court.
+On August 18, 2017, CSN filed a special appeal seeking the review and reversal of the court of appeal's decision by the Superior Court of Justice.
+The court of appeals has not yet ruled on the appeal's admissibility.
+If declared admissible, CSN's special appeal will be submitted to the Superior Court of Justice for a decision on its merits, and the court of appeals will need to consider CSN's special appeal and decide whether or not it will be submitted to the Superior Court of Justice.
 For further information on the CSN lawsuit, see Note 25 to the Consolidated Financial Statements for the year ended December 31, 2016.